-I had a 20-year United States Air Force career as a linguist and program manager that culminated as an advisor and mentor at the Air Force Academy where I retired as a Chief Master Sergeant.
+I had a 20-year United States Air Force career as an airborne linguist and program manager that culminated as an advisor and mentor at the Air Force Academy where I retired as a Chief Master Sergeant.
 I went on to a second five-year career as an Oracle database professional concentrating in the performance tuning area.

 Since 2003, I’ve devoted my life to the assistance dog community, with an emphasis on serving military veterans, especially wounded warriors, to include being a past member of the Veterans Task Force, volunteer, and puppy raiser at a major service dog organization.
-I wrote and did a podcast about assistance dogs on this site for 9 years from March 2009 until April 2018.
+I wrote and did a podcast about assistance dogs on this site for nine years from March 2009 until April 2018.

-We relocated to Central Texas from Colorado three years ago and live near the geographic center of the state at the intersection of three major US highways with quick and direct access to the vast majority of the population of Texas and the rest of the US as well.
+We relocated to Central Texas from Colorado four years ago and live near the geographic center of the state at the intersection of three major US highways with quick and direct access to the vast majority of the population of Texas and the rest of the US as well.